UPDATES

 • Indian Constitution — historical underpinnings, evolution, features, amendments, basic structure

-• Functions and responsibilities of Union & States, federal structure, devolution of powers
+• Functions and responsibilities of the Union and the States, issues and challenges pertaining to the federal structure, devolution of powers and finances up to local levels and challenges therein.

-• Separation of powers, dispute redressal mechanisms
+• Separation of powers between various organs dispute redressal mechanisms and institutions

 • Comparison of Indian constitutional scheme with other countries

-• India and its neighbourhood relations; bilateral, regional & global groupings
+• India and its neighbourhood relations;

-• Important international institutions, agencies & fora
+• Important International institutions, agencies and fora - their structure, mandate.

 GS Paper 3 · Paper IV · 250 Marks